smanolloff/vcmi-gym/doc/rl_training.md

-A reportedly better version of PBT is ray's [PB2](https://www.anyscale.com/blog/population-based-bandits) (Population Based Bandits)
-(especially for small population sizes), but it was quite slow in practice and seemed to only "explore" hyperparameter values at the boundary regions, so I stopped using it.
+A reportedly better version of PBT is ray's [PB2](https://www.anyscale.com/blog/population-based-bandits) (Population Based Bandits), especially for small population sizes, but it was quite slow in practice and seemed to only "explore" hyperparameter values at the boundary regions, so I stopped using it.
 The PB2 entrypoint for vcmi-gym can still be found in `rl/raytune/pb2.py`, but it hasn't been used in a while and might require some